Researcher & Scholar-Activist

 Thesis directed by Dr. Alan A. Godlas; committee: Dr. Carolyn Medine, Dr. Kenneth Honerkamp, Dr. Sandy Dwayne Martin

-Willson Center Graduate Research Award · UGA Alumni Association Diversity Research Scholarship · SHARE Atlanta Need-Based Scholarship · Mentorship from Dr. Lewis Rambo, San Francisco Theological Seminary
+Willson Center Graduate Research Award · UGA Alumni Association Diversity Research Scholarship · SHARE Atlanta Need-Based Scholarship · Statistical guidance from Dr. Nanette Spina · Qualitative research mentorship from Dr. Judith Preissle

-Principal investigator of the 2014 IRB-approved mixed-methods survey of 257 anonymous American female converts to Islam — to her knowledge, the first study to directly ask converts what it means to feel Muslim.
+Principal investigator of the 2014 IRB-approved mixed-methods survey of 257 American female converts to Islam.
+To her knowledge, it is the first study to directly ask converts what it means to feel Muslim.

 Founder and director of The Feeling Muslim Project.
-The 2015 thesis is explicitly described as a prolegomena — a beginning — to a more extensive work currently in progress.
+The 2015 thesis is explicitly described as a prolegomena, a beginning, to a more extensive work to come.

 Personal Statement

 "This thesis would not have been possible without the 459 women who took the time to take the survey, Feeling Muslim.
-It is for each of you — it is for every female convert to Islam — and it is for a better world.
-We will get there together.
+This thesis would not have been possible without you – it is for each of you – it is for every female convert to Islam – and it is for every single mother – it is for a better world - we will get there together!

-I would also like to thank the Willson Center for choosing me to receive a Graduate Research Award, which contributed greatly to the completion of this research — and the UGA Alumni Association and Graduate School for choosing me as a recipient of the 2015 Diversity Research scholarship.
+I would also like to thank the Willson Center for choosing me to receive a Graduate Research Award, which contributed greatly to the completion of this research.
+Additionally, I am exceedingly grateful that the UGA Alumni Association and the Graduate School chose me as a recipient of the 2015 Diversity Research scholarship.

 The purpose of this study is to provide a more accurate and comprehensive examination of one aspect of Islam in America: the U.S. female convert.
 An understanding of American female converts to Islam and what makes them feel Muslim could not come at a better time."